Zearin/cucumber/content/cucumber/step-argument-transforms.md

 **2. Ensure that you specify the caret (^) and dollar sign ($) at the start and end of the regular expression.**

 The following transform, adds onto the integer conversion before it, treats an 'a' or 'an' as the integer value of 1.
-This may be useful in step definitions where you might want to say something like *"a user"* instead of *"1 user"*.
+This may be useful in Step Definitions where you might want to say something like *"a user"* instead of *"1 user"*.

 ```ruby